Cornflour - Organic Stoneground Corn Agostinello by Zilletta 1kg

 Agostinello suitable for the preparation of traditional many dishes such as polenta, desserts and biscuits.
 Furthermore, it can be mixed together with flour for bread-making.

-Organic Farm Petruccelli Family - Zilletta Di Brancia
+Buy Flour: Organic Flour by Petruccelli Family - Zilletta Di Brancia

 The only artisan stone-mill existing in the whole Tavoliere delle Puglie.